rspeele/CSharpFSharpPhrasebook/CheatsheetCasting.md

 code with identical semantics.

 I consider this excess of options a wart on the language, but none of the options are _bad_, so it's fine once you know them.
-It's just a lot to have to learn, and unnecessarily so.
+It's just an unnecessarily large number of things to learn.

 At the bottom of this page I express my opinions on which of the redundant casting approaches to settle on.